dbernard/Pyckaxe/README.md

 ### Important Notes
+* **THIS IS A WORK IN PROGRESS.** Things need cleaned up, commented, and evaluated for performance.
+Keep this in mind!

 * **Performance:** This is a work in progress.
 There are various performance and parsing improvements to be made!